 - Empanels a Judiciary Committee to enforce above policy;

-The ABC Executive Board shall consist of the following four officers:
+The ABC Executive Board shall consist of the following five officers:

 - President, whose powers and responsibilities include calling and presiding over ABC meetings, coordinating the ABC, and holding ABC elections;

-- Vice-President, whose responsibilities include chairing the Judiciary Committee, presiding over ABC meetings when the ABC President is unavailable, managing the trophy case, and assisting the President and other officers in executing and enforcing the policy decisions made by the ABC;
+- Vice-President, whose responsibilities include chairing the Judiciary Committee, presiding over ABC meetings when the ABC President is unavailable,, and assisting the President and other officers in executing and enforcing the policy decisions made by the ABC;

 - Treasurer, whose responsibilities include balancing the ABC account and executing monetary legislation made by the ABC;

-- Secretary, whose responsibilities include facilitating the New Group Recognition Process, sending out the weekly ABC newsletter, taking minutes of weekly ABC meetings, and making them publicly accessible.
+- Secretary, whose responsibilities include leading the New Group Recognition Process, sending out the regular ABC newsletter, taking minutes of weekly ABC meetings, and making them publicly accessible;

 There will be fifteen ABC Representatives.
 The duties of the Representatives shall include advising a set category of groups, which involves the following: